API Reference

 Financial Time Series

-We recommend using higher frequency data compared to your target forecast horizon, as this leverages the model’s propagation methodology effectively (e.g., use 15 or 30 min data to predict daily moves).
+We recommend using higher frequency data compared to your target forecast horizon, as this leverages the architecture’s propagation methodology effectively (e.g., use 15 or 30 min data to model daily moves).

 Key Concepts

-The reasoning model assumes that all price movements originate in high-frequency time series before cascading into lower-frequency time series.
-Therefore, the model analyses price action and only returns trends that it believes will propagate into lower frequency timeframes.
+The API assumes that all price movements originate in high-frequency time series before propagating into lower-frequency time series.
+Therefore, the API will only return directional insights that it believes will propagate into lower frequency timeframes.

-The reasoning model begins its analysis with as little as 10 historical data points.
-Your results include both the forecast (if identified) and the trend context that shaped it, all in one view.
+The API response includes both the forecast (if identified) and the context that shaped it, all in one view.
 This helps users understand if predictions occur at the beginning, middle, or end of broader trends, making forecasts easier to understand and increasing your confidence in decisions.

-Each forecast should be interpreted within its trend context: the first signal in a consecutive trend marks the start of a trend, while consecutive forecasts in the same direction indicate the consistency of the current trend.
+Each directional signal should be interpreted within its trend context: the first signal in a consecutive trend marks the start of a trend, while consecutive forecasts in the same direction indicate the consistency of the current trend.

 API requests are processed in a FIFO (first-in, first-out) on a shared server, with each request taking approximately 1-2 seconds to complete.
 Wait times may extend during high-usage periods.
 For usage without queue delays, contact us at [email protected] to arrange a dedicated environment.